jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 # Limit each group to one running and one pending job, where a user in the group cannot have both a running and a pending job
 sacctmgr modify qos cms-larger set MaxJobsPerUser=1 MaxSubmitJobsPerUser=1 GrpJobs=1 GrpSubmitJobs=2

+# You cannot rename a QOS, so you have to delete the old name -- be aware that jobs might be using it!!!
+sacctmgr delete qos qosname
 ```